crmn111/TRD-Config-API/README.md

 # Tezos Reward Distribution uses a yaml file for the config of the delegators
 # This software exposes the config file in a Read-Only API
 # The API can return all delegators and individual fees or one delegator only
+# This software is licensed under the MIT license and was donated to the community by Proof of Bake.

 ## Installation